 - Multitasking: as a UI/UX designer, you will need to be flexible.
 You’ll be handling different things, such as collaborating with graphic designers and conducting a focus group.

-- Communicating with other teams: one of your tasks as a UI/UX designer is to present your research to both stakeholders and users during a focus group.
-This responsibility will require you to build up your public speaking skill if you wish to become a UI/UX designer.
+- Communicating with other teams: as a UI/UX designer, one of your tasks is to present your research to both stakeholders and users during a focus group.
+This responsibility will require you to build up your public speaking skill to become a UI/UX designer.

 Finally, as you have understood the salary of UI/UX designers, you must have noticed that this is a promising career path that pays decent wages.
 Other professions related to UI/UX could be options that you could choose, such as UX writer and UX researcher.